KeithLaker/KeithLaker.github.io/Workshops/MovieStream/adb-analytics_using_sql/targeting-customers/targeting-customers.md

     family.movie_id AS movie,
     ```

-2. Copy and paste the following code into our worksheet:
+1. Copy and paste the following code into your worksheet:

     ```
     <copy>SELECT